 - 1. Not displaying a student-parking permit while parked in the student parking lot \$5 fine. - 2.
 Parking in fire lanes and handicapped areas \$20 fine and/or referred to law enforcement. - 3.
 All other parking violations \$20 fine. - 4.
-Careless Driving \$20 fine and/or referred to law enforcement. - 5.
+Careless driving \$20 fine and/or referred to law enforcement. - 5.
 Students have one week to pay all fines issued by school personnel.
-Failure to pay fines in a timely manner may result in further disciplinary action.
+Failure to pay fines in a timely manner may result in further disciplinary actions, not limited to detentions, suspensions, loss of privileges.